108mk/108mk.github.io/_pages/blog.md

 Two awesome reasons to read the paper are as follows:

->1.
-There are some well-known heuristics to remove classical randomness powering classical complexity class BPP.
+>There are some well-known heuristics to remove classical randomness powering classical complexity class BPP.
 However, it is poorly understood if some heuristics exist to remove "Quantumness" from the BQP class.

->2.
-The inability to remove quantumness from all quantum algorithms has astonishing (as well as whimsical) consequences.
+>The inability to remove quantumness from all quantum algorithms has astonishing (as well as whimsical) consequences.
 Perhaps the authors named the paper 'Acrobatics of BQP' for the same reason!

 ###################################################################